Azure/bicep-types-az/generated/app/microsoft.app/2022-03-01/types.md

 ## Configuration
 ### Properties
-* **activeRevisionsMode**: 'multiple' | 'single': ActiveRevisionsMode controls how active revisions are handled for the Container app:
+* **activeRevisionsMode**: 'Multiple' | 'Single': ActiveRevisionsMode controls how active revisions are handled for the Container app:
 <list><item>Multiple: multiple revisions can be active.</item><item>Single: Only one revision can be active at a time.
 Revision weights can not be used in this mode.
 If no value if provided, this is the default.</item></list>
 * **dapr**: [Dapr](#dapr): Container App Dapr configuration.
 * **ingress**: [Ingress](#ingress): Container App Ingress configuration.